Dimers and orthogonal polynomials: connections with random matrices: dynamics: connection to random tilings and random matrices

 The step initial condition for TASEP particles is $z_1^n(0)=0$, $n\geq 1$.
 An analysis similar to the one of Section~\ref{subsectTASEPandGrowth} leads to $z_k^n(0)=k-1$, $1\leq k\leq n$.
 Then, the dynamics on $\{z_k^n,1\leq k\leq n, n\geq 1\}$ inherited by discrete time parallel update TASEP is the following.
 First of all, during the time-step from $n-1$ to $n$, all particles with upper-index greater or equal to $n+1$ are frozen.
 Then, from level $n$ down to level $1$, particles independently jump on their right site with probability $1/2$, provided the interlacing condition (\ref{eqInterAztec}) with the lower levels are satisfied.
 If the interlacing condition would be violated for particles in upper levels, then these particles are also pushed by one position to restore~(\ref{eqInterAztec}).

 Finally, let us explain how to associate a tiling configuration to a particle configuration.
+For that we actually need to know the particle configuration at time $t=n$ and its previous time.
 Up to time $t=n$ only particles with upper-index at most $n$ could have possibly moved.
 These are also the only particles which are taken into account to determine the random tiling.

 The tiling follows these rules, see Figure~\ref{FigAztec} for an illustration: \begin{enumerate} \item light-gray tiles: placed on each particle which moved in the last time-step, \item middle-gray tiles: placed on each particle which did not move in the last time-step, \item dark-gray tiles and white tiles: in the remaining position, depending on the tile orientation. \end{enumerate}